vanberge/learn-gcp-terraform/README.md

 # learn-gcp-terraform

+### Intro
+In this stage, we'll build on the foundational [stage-1](https://github.com/vanberge/learn-gcp-terraform/tree/stage-1) knowlege, which covers an introduction to Terraform on Google Cloud Platform (GCP).

 ## Stage 2.
 Working with modules, variables, and outputs

 ### Set up the environment
 * Log into the console at https://console.cloud.google.com
 * Creat a project, or select the project you'd like to use